Elder Park to Rock to the Sounds of Oz Music This New Year’s Eve

 The City of Adelaide is working toward more sustainable events.
 This year’s event will be straw-free, with reusable straws available if required upon request.
 All food packaging from vendors will be compostable and can be deposited in the organics collection bins onsite along with any food scraps.
 Free water refills will be available, and the event will also be balloon-free.

-The City of Adelaide’s New Year’s Eve event is proudly supported by principle partner HomeStart, along with our other partners 10 Gig Adelaide, Coopers Brewery, Sidewood Estate, Mix 102.3 and InterContinental Adelaide.
+The City of Adelaide’s New Year’s Eve event is proudly supported by principal partner HomeStart, along with our other partners 10 Gig Adelaide, Coopers Brewery, Sidewood Estate, Mix 102.3 and InterContinental Adelaide.

 For more information about the event including the entertainment program, road closure information, parking, transport and details about accessible viewing visit cityofadelaide.com.au/NYE